Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Recurrent Structural Policy Gradient

+\paragraph{Practical Implementation.} Figure~\ref{fig: introduction} (right) illustrates the RSPG architecture.
+The hidden state remains independent of the individual state because only observations of the aggregate state are processed recurrently.
+This means that all agents share the same recurrent embedding at each timestep.
+In practice, we compute this embedding once per timestep and broadcast it to all states, so that the additional cost of RSPG over SPG is a single GRU update per timestep, independent of the number of states.

+For continuous actions, we parameterise an underlying continuous distribution and construct a categorical policy by evaluating its density on a fixed action grid.
+To preserve the ordinal structure of the action space, we apply a softmax transformation to the corresponding log-densities to obtain categorical probabilities.
+We find that such a parameterisation outperforms directly learning categorical logits; ablations are provided in Appendix~\ref{app: experiments_ablation_policy}.

-With access to the transition model and using the reduced policy, we can compute and differentiate through the exact expected return given a sampled initial mean-field distribution and common-noise sequence.
-The pseudo-code for RSPG is provided in Algorithm \ref{alg: rspg} in Appendix \ref{app: methods_rspg}.
-At each iteration, we sample $E$ environments in parallel, rollout the endogenous mean-field sequence $\mu^\pi_{0:T}$, and compute the discounted return backwards through time using the reduced policy $\pi(a_t \mid s_t, o_{0:t})$ and version of \eqref{eq: intro_hsm} conditioned on the history of shared aggregate observations.
-Gradients are taken with respect to the policy parameters and allowed to flow through the individual state transitions and expected rewards over actions.
-Gradients do not propagate through the mean-field transitions.
+Pseudocode is provided in Algorithm~\ref{alg: rspg} in Appendix~\ref{app: methods_rspg}.
+At each iteration, we sample $E$ environments in parallel, rollout the endogenous mean-field sequence, and compute discounted returns backward through time.
+Gradients propagate through individual state transitions and expected rewards, but not through mean-field transitions.

-Figure \ref{fig: introduction} (right) depicts the architecture of the policy network: only observations of the aggregate state are processed by the recurrent neural network (RNN), ensuring that the hidden state remains independent of the individual state.
-For continuous actions, rather than parameterising a categorical policy on the discretised action space, we parameterise an underlying continuous distribution and construct a categorical policy by evaluating log-probability-densities at fixed action intervals.
-This structured prior improves performance compared to directly parameterising the categorical policy by preserving ordinality in the action space.
-Ablations are provided in Appendix~\ref{app: experiments_ablation_policy}.